-151. The use and transfer of environmentally-sound technologies which have a profound impact on consumption and production patterns is one of the pre-requisites for sustainable human settlements development.
+151. The use and transfer of environmentally sound technologies which have a profound impact on consumption and production patterns is one of the prerequisites for sustainable human settlements development.
 Advanced and appropriate technologies and the knowledge-based systems which support their application offer new opportunities for more efficient use of human, financial and material resources, more sustainable industrial practices and new sources of employment.
 International agencies have an essential role in disseminating and facilitating access to information on available technologies and options for their transfer.

-- 152. The international community, in promoting and facilitating the transfer of technology and expertise in support of the implementation of national plans of action, should: - (a) establish and reinforce, as appropriate, global networks among all stake holders to facilitate information exchange on environmentally-sound shelter and human settlement technologies; - ensure that the process of technology transfer is fair and avoids dumping of environmentally unsound technologies on the recipients; - develop appropriate mechanisms for technology transfer, including south-south cooperation; - (d) place special emphasis on the funding and promotion of applied research and innovation in all areas which could contribute to enhancing the capability of developing countries and countries with economies in transition to provide shelter, urban services, infrastructure and amenities to their communities; and - enhance the Commission on Human Settlements and UNCHS (Habitat) to identify and disseminate new and promising technologies related to human settlements leading to the Centre functioning as a clearing house, especially for those technologies and methods which can lower the cost of infrastructure, make basic services more affordable and minimize detrimental environment impacts.
+152. The international community, in promoting and facilitating the transfer of technology and expertise in support of the implementation of national plans of action, should:

+(a) Establish and reinforce. as appropriate, global networks among all stakeholders to facilitate information exchange on environmentally sound shelter and human settlement technologies;

+(b) Ensure that the process of technology transfer is fair and avoids dumping of environmentally unsound technologies on the recipients;

+(c) Develop appropriate mechanisms for technology transfer, including south-south cooperation;

+(d) Place special emphasis on the funding and promotion of applied research and innovation in all areas which could contribute to enhancing the capability of developing countries and countries with economies in transition to provide shelter. urban services, infrastructure and amenities to their communities; and

+(e) Enhance the role of the Commission on Human Settlements and UNCHS (Habitat) to identify and disseminate new and promising technologies related to human settlements, leading to the Centre's functioning as a clearing house. especially for those technologies and methods which can lower the cost of infrastructure, make basic services more affordable and minimize detrimental environment impacts.

-5. Technical Cooperation
+5. Technical cooperation

-153. The implementation of an international enabling strategy based on specific capacitybuilding programmes will require a shift in international cooperation.
-To face the challenges of a rapidly urbanizing world, there is a need to ensure that international and regional networks more effectively facilitate the exchange and transfer of knowledge and experience on institutional, legal and regulatory frameworks and to disseminate best practices on sustainable urban management.
-One of the central mechanisms and elements of international cooperation should continue to be the United Nations Centre for Human Settlements, as an independent and neutral entity that can exercise effective leadership in technical cooperation activities.
-New international and regional networks may need to be created and the contribution of all relevant United Nations organizations should be welcomed.
+153. The implementation of an international enabling strategy based on specific capacity-building programmes will require a shift in international cooperation.
+To face the challenges of a rapidly urbanizing world, there is a need to ensure that international and regional networks facilitate more effectively the exchange and transfer of knowledge and experience on institutional, legal and regulatory frameworks, and to disseminate best practices on sustainable urban management.
+One of the central mechanisms and elements of international cooperation should continue to be UNCHS (Habitat), as an independent and neutral entity that can exercise effective leadership in technical cooperation activities.
+New international and regional networks may need to be created and the contribution of all relevant United Nations' organizations should be welcomed.